HelloTalk Review: Valuable Tool for Language Learners But Matchmaking Could be Improved

-This web and smartphone application combines the addictiveness of social media apps with the effectiveness of finding a language exchange partner.
+This web and mobile app aims to combine the addictiveness of social media apps with the effectiveness of finding a language exchange partner.

-Complete with a steady stream of interactive posts, new language learning friends, a built-in interface for corrections and tips for learning a language from real native speakers, HelloTalk may be on to something.
+The app tries to do this with interactive posts, a built-in interface for corrections and tips for learning a language from real native speakers.

 The Main Features of HelloTalk